linkerd/rfc/0000-rfc-template.md

 This is the technical portion of the RFC.
 Explain the design in sufficient detail that:

-- Its interaction with other features is clear.
+- Its interaction with other features is clear
-- It is reasonably clear how the contribution would be implemented.
+- It is reasonably clear how the contribution would be implemented
-- Corner cases are dissected by example.
+- Corner cases are dissected by example
-- Dependencies on libraries, tools, projects or work that isn't yet complete.
+- Dependencies on libraries, tools, projects or work that isn't yet complete
 - Use Cases
 - Goals
 - Non-Goals